mikro-orm/mikro-orm/docs/docs/upgrading-v4-to-v5.md

 disable this check via `allowGlobalContext` configuration, or a connected environment variable `MIKRO_ORM_ALLOW_GLOBAL_CONTEXT` - this can be handy especially in unit tests.

+## `LoadedCollection.get()` and `$` now return the `Collection` instance

+Previously those dynamically added getters returned the array copy of collection items.
+In v5, we return the collection instance, which is also iterable and has a `length` getter and indexed access support, so it mimics the array.
+To get the array copy as before, call `getItems()` as with a regular collection.